behnamasadi/data_structure_algorithm/src/trees/README.md

 Inorder traverse of BST will give you a sorted array.
 #### Insertion
-Just compare the value of new node with value of root, if it is smaller recursively call the function with the left else with the right node until the node is pinting null.
+Just compare the value of new node with value of root, if it is smaller recursively call the function with the left else with the right node until the node is pinting nullptr.
 #### Creating
 creating takes `nlog2(n)`
 #### Deletion